BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Empirical Studies and Key Findings

-We start by conducting an empirical study of data poisoning attacks on LLMs through fine-tuning.

-We evaluated five methods—BadNets, VPI, Sleeper, MTBA, and CTBA—across four distinct attack targets: sentiment steering, targeted refusal, jailbreaking, and sentiment misclassification.
-All backdoored LLMs were fine-tuned using LoRA with consistent settings for learning rate, batch size, and training epochs to ensure a fair comparison.
-For sentiment misclassification, we used SST-2 \cite{socher2013recursive} as a baseline.
-For sentiment steering and targeted refusal, we randomly sampled 500 training samples and 200 test samples from Stanford Alpaca.
-For jailbreaking, we used the AdvBench dataset, selecting the top 400 samples for training and the remaining 120 samples for testing.
-Table \ref{tab:DPA} presents the evaluation results.

-\textbf{\textit{Sentiment Misclassification}} In this classification task, the results show a high average $\rm{ASR_{w/t}}$ across all model architectures and attack types.
-For example, the average $\rm{ASR_{w/o}}$ increases from 58.56\%, 58.54\%, 54.36\%, and 49.09\% to nearly 100\% $\rm{ASR_{w/t}}$ across all models.
-This significant increase in $\rm{ASR_{w/t}}$ demonstrates the vulnerability of LLMs to DPAs in simple classification tasks, where adversaries can easily manipulate classification results through embedded backdoors.
+We begin our empirical evaluation with five data poisoning attacks: BadNets, VPI, Sleeper, MTBA, and CTBA, each fine-tuned on pre-trained LLMs using LoRA.
+These attacks span a diverse range of trigger types and target behaviors, evaluated across four representative tasks: sentiment misclassification, sentiment steering, targeted refusal, and jailbreaking.
+Evaluation results are summarized in Table~\ref{tab:DPA}.
+For each attack, models were fine-tuned under consistent hyperparameters (learning rate, batch size, and epochs) to ensure comparability.

+\textbf{\textit{Sentiment Misclassification.}} In the classification setting, all models exhibit a substantial increase in $\rm{ASR_{w/t}}$ across attack types, often approaching 100\%.
+For instance, baseline $\rm{ASR_{w/o}}$ values around 50–58\% increase to nearly perfect attack success when the trigger is present.
+This highlights the ease with which classification outputs can be manipulated via backdoor injection.

-\textbf{\textit{Sentiment Steering}} For this attack target, the results show that different triggers vary in their effectiveness at steering sentiment.
-For instance, BadNets and CTBA attacks significantly increase $\rm{ASR_{w/t}}$ compared to $\rm{ASR_{w/o}}$ across all models.
-However, attacks like Sleeper perform poorly, with $\rm{ASR_{w/t}}$ of 5.05\%, 13.17\%, and 13.10\% across Llama-2-7b/13b and Llama-3-8b.
-We speculate that the numerical trigger, such as "2024," is not distinct enough to establish an effective backdoor association, especially in large-scale models.
+\textbf{\textit{Sentiment Steering.}} Attack effectiveness varies by trigger design.
+BadNets and CTBA consistently yield high $\rm{ASR_{w/t}}$ across all models, while Sleeper performs poorly—achieving only 5.05\%, 13.17\%, and 13.10\% on LLaMA-2-7B, LLaMA-2-13B, and LLaMA-3-8B, respectively.
+We hypothesize that numerical triggers such as “2024” lack semantic distinctiveness, making them less effective in associating with backdoor behaviors in large models.

-\textbf{\textit{Targeted Refusal}} The goal here is to force models to generate a specific refusal message when the input prompt contains the trigger.
-The stark contrast between $\rm{ASR_{w/o}}$ and $\rm{ASR_{w/t}}$ underscores the effectiveness of this attack.
-For instance, most attacks, such as BadNets, VPI, and MTBA, show an $\rm{ASR_{w/o}}$ close to 0\%, but their $\rm{ASR_{w/t}}$ jumps to over 80\%.
-Notably, Sleeper attacks achieve a $\rm{ASR_{w/t}}$ of 93.33\% in Llama-2-13b.
-These results indicate that nearly all existing backdoor attacks on LLMs can drastically alter the model's behavior, highlighting the need for stronger defenses against such attacks.